Great Barrier Reef Queensland, Australia Travel Guide

 A reconstructed historical village demonstrating pioneer life in tropical Queensland.
 Entry fee applies.

 Historic port town north of Daintree, where Captain James Cook landed.
-Rich in Aboriginal and European history.
+Rich in Aboriginal and Continental history.

 West of Cairns, featuring ancient limestone caves, Aboriginal rock art, and historical mining sites.
 Ranger-guided tours advised.